R&D Tax Credits Explained

 • Clinical trial volunteers

-• Consumable items whose ownership is sold or transferred
+• Consumable items whose ownership is sold or transformed

 • Rent or rates